In this section we would like to keep you up to date with latest news regarding our EWC, SE Works Council and SNB training.

 Below you will find an overview of all “open courses” for EWC/SE WC members for this activity year.
 Block the dates now if you are interested in any of these seminars.
 As soon as registration is possible, a link will be available to the official invitation and registration details.

-- A new manual for European workers representatives on “How to anticipate and manage change”.
+- A new manual for European workers representatives on “How to prepare for company change”.

 - In cooperation with UNI Europa a course for EWC coordinators was organised in Bilbao from 3 to 4 May 2017, putting them “At the heart of transnational trade union strategies in multinational companies”.
 It was a very interactive and intense exchange with a mix of 14 trade union officers and company representatives from 10 different countries.
 The debates focused on the UNI guidelines and practical experiences with coordinating between the EWC and global union alliances.
 In particular, a joint strategy between these two bodies on restructuring and the option of negotiating framework agreements were developed in more detail.
 Highlight of the training was an introduction to the activities of the ‘Central European Organising Centre - COZZ’.
 This organisation was set up by UNI and has its office in Warsaw.
 Its goal is to help local unions in Poland, Czechia, Slovakia and Hungary with campaigning, networking and recruiting members.
 The course ended with the development of concrete action plans with a view to establish and activate more union alliances.
 As some of the participants stated, this left them “packed with new ideas” and “ feeling energised and with very useful tools”.